 Each year, the Board of Directors designates a specific percentage of projected tuition income to go towards needs-based financial aid.
 This percentage is divided between returning students and new enrollees.
 These funds are awarded on a first-come, first-served basis, and may be already utilized prior to the start of the new school year.

-Scholarships assist with payment of Regular Day tuition only.
+Financial Aid awards assist with payment of Regular Day tuition only.
 Additional fees are not covered.
 Students in Preschool 3 or Preschool 4 are not eligible for Financial Aid.
 Students attending The Banff School on an international visa (I-20) are not eligible for Financial Aid.